ComponentsCode and Groups

 ```

-Combine highlighting with line numbers for better reference:
+Combine highlighting or focus with line numbers using show-lines={true}:

 interface User {